zelunwu/zelunwu.github.io/_posts/2021-08-25-Biological_Removal.md

 12. Lohrenz, S. E., Cai, W.-J., Chen, F., Chen, X., & Tuel, M. (2010).
 Seasonal variability in air-sea fluxes of CO2 in a river-influenced coastal margin.
 Journal of Geophysical Research, 115(C10), C10034. https://doi.org/10.1029/2009JC005608
+-  Strong cross‐shelf gradients in pCO2 were observed during August 2004 and April 2006, influenced by river outflow.

 13. Salisbury, J. E., Vandemark, D., Hunt, C. W., Campbell, J. W., McGillis, W. R., & McDowell, W. H. (2008).
 Seasonal observations of surface waters in two Gulf of Maine estuary-plume systems: Relationships between watershed attributes, optical measurements and surface pCO2.
 Estuarine, Coastal and Shelf Science, 77(2), 245–252. https://doi.org/10.1016/j.ecss.2007.09.033
+- pCO2 concentrations were associated with high f-chl and c-660.
+- Results suggest that labile riverine carbon is responsible for sustaining supersaturated pCO2 conditions and that phytoplankton productivity, likely driven by inputs of riverine dissolved inorganic nitrogen, is responsible for pCO2 undersaturation.

 14. Tseng, C.-M., Liu, K.-K., Gong, G.-C., Shen, P.-Y., & Cai, W.-J. (2011).
 CO 2 uptake in the East China Sea relying on Changjiang runoff is prone to change: THE ECS CO 2 UPTAKE IS PRONE TO CHANGE.
 Geophysical Research Letters, 38(24), n/a-n/a. https://doi.org/10.1029/2011GL049774
+- biological sequestration of CO2 taking place in the highly productive Changjiang river plume in warm seasons due to the riverine nutrient enrichment.
+- As the Discharge may decrease due to the Three Gorges Dam operation, the Changjiang plume will probably also decrease, resulting in reduction in CO2 uptake capacity and even a shift from a CO2 sink to a source.